Viral eukaryogenesis: DNA replication, transcription, histone, mRNA capping

+(The above can be interpreted in many different ways.
+One is that of viral eukaryogenesis, the idea that genetic contribution from viruses directly resulted in the formation of eukaryotes [or a lineage ancestral to it], providing some missing pieces not found in the hypothesized ancestors of Asgard archaea and the proto-mitochondrion.
+The less radical is that NCLDVs are "time capsules" containing sequences derived from stem-eukaryotes before the LECA.)

 Implications

 Several precepts in the theory are possible.
 For instance, a helical virus with a bilipid envelope bears a distinct resemblance to a highly simplified cellular nucleus (i.e., a DNA chromosome encapsulated within a lipid membrane).
 In theory, a large DNA virus could take control of a bacterial or archaeal cell.
 Instead of replicating and destroying the host cell, it would remain within the cell, thus overcoming the tradeoff dilemma typically faced by viruses.
 With the virus in control of the host cell's molecular machinery, it would effectively become a functional nucleus.
 Through the processes of mitosis and cytokinesis, the virus would thus recruit the entire cell as a symbiont—a new way to survive and proliferate.